Skip Navigation

 There are several airports in Dallas, though most travelers will only need to know of two of them.

-• Dallas/Forth Worth International Airport (IATA: DFW, ICAO: KDFW, FAA LID: DFW) is about fifteen miles northwest of the center of Dallas and about the same distance northeast of downtown Fort Worth.
-This is the largest airport in the region and the one most international visitors will arrive at.
+• Dallas/Fort Worth International Airport (IATA: DFW, ICAO: KDFW, FAA LID: DFW) is about fifteen miles (24 kilometres) northwest of the centre of Dallas and about the same distance northeast of downtown Fort Worth.
+This is the largest airport in the region and the one most international visitors will arrive at when visiting Texas.
 It is the largest, and main, hub for American Airlines and its affiliate, American Eagle.
 The airport has five semi-circular terminal buildings designated by letters (A through E).
 Terminal D is the newest, and is the designated international terminal.
 All terminals are served by a new, elevated, fully-automated tram system called Skylink.
-The Skylink system is free to use; all stations are inside the security perimeter, so transfers between terminals can be made without having to pass through security a second time.
+The Skylink system is free to use and runs every two minutes.
+All stations are inside the security perimeter, so transfers between terminals can be made without having to pass through security a second time.

 By Train